ellaqezi/strata-hadoop/Cassandra/DataModel.md

 ## Mapping rules
 * query-driven methodology
+> query is King!

-* _numbering of mapping rules is a must-know for the certification exam_
+_Note: numbering of mapping rules is a must-know for the certification exam_

 ### MR1: Entities and Relationships
 * mapping tables